Reusable Goods Program

 Look at online forums

 There are many opportunities to buy and sell items on the internet.
-There are also online organizations such as Freecycle or Craigslist that bring people together in your community who have items to give away.
+There are also online organizations such as Freecycle or Kijiji that bring people together in your community who have items to give away.